3-month-old-wake-windows

 The Benefits of Properly Timed Wake Windows

 By getting the timing of 3-month-old wake windows right, you’ll set up your baby for more restful naps and better nighttime sleep.
 Managing these wake windows reduces the risk of your baby becoming overtired, which can lead to difficulty falling asleep or staying asleep.
-With a balanced routine, both you and your baby can enjoy calmer days and better sleep.
+With a balanced routine, you and your baby can enjoy calmer days and better sleep.

 What is a Wake Window for a 3-Month-Old?